StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in X:\Wabbajack.

+### Disable Base Address Randomization

+- Open `Windows Security` from the `Start Menu`.
+- Open A`pp & Browser Control` in the left sidebar.
+- Open `Exploit Protection Settings` under `Exploit Protection`.
+- Set `Force Randomization for Images (Mandatory ASLR`) to `Use Default (Off)`.

+### Creating Exclusions

+- Open `Windows Security`.
+- Open `Virus & Threat Protection`.
+- Click `Manage Settings` under `Virus & Threat Protection Settings`.
+- Scroll down and select `Add or Remove Exclusions` under `Exclusions`.
+- Select the `Uranium Fever Installation` location.
+- Add another exclusion for the `Wabbajack Installation` location.
+- This process will also need to be done for any third-party antivirus.

 ### Downloading and Installing

 The download and installation process can take a very long time, depending on your system specs.
 Wabbajack will calculate the number of threads it will use at the start of the installation.
 To have the highest number of threads and, thus, the fastest speed, it is advised to have the working folder on an SSD.
 You can have the Old Old World and Downloads folders on separate drives without issue, aside from being limited by the slowest drive during Wabbajack installation.
 Click the `Play` arrow.
 If you have a Nexus Premium account, all of your downloads will be automated.
 Without Premium, you will need to manually click the Download button for each mod.
 Installation will be automated, regardless of your account status.